International Cricket Council: Qualifiers

-Rules and regulation
+Cricketing laws and regulations

-The International Cricket Council oversees playing conditions, bowling reviews, and other ICC regulations.
-The ICC does not have copyright to the Laws of Cricket: only the MCC may change the Laws, though this is usually done in consultation with the game's global governing body.
-The ICC maintains a set of playing conditions for international cricket which make slight amendments to the Laws.
-They also have a "Code of Conduct" to which teams and players in international matches are required to adhere.
-Where breaches of this code occur the ICC can apply sanctions, usually fines.
-In 2008, the ICC imposed 19 penalties on players.
-ICC announces changes to Playing Conditions.
+The ICC oversees playing conditions, and other sporting regulations, but does not dictate and manage the Laws of Cricket.
+The laws are managed by the MCC in consultation with the ICC.
+The ICC maintains a set of playing conditions for international cricket and maintain a Code of Conduct to which teams and players in international matches are required to adhere.
+Breaches of the conditions and code result in penalties.

 Umpires and referees

-The ICC appoints international umpires and match referees who officiate at all sanctioned Test matches, One-Day Internationals and Twenty20 Internationals.
+The ICC appoints international umpires and match referees who officiate at all international matches.
 The ICC operates three panels of umpires: the Elite Panel, the International Panel, and the Associates and Affiliates Panel.